Mozenn/portfolio-app/posts/build-jar-inside-docker.md

 To sum up, it means that we take the entire project directory and we copy it inside the container.

-But wait, did I say the entire project?
-Wouldn’t it be smart if we prevent copying useless files and folders such as IDE-related files or git-related files?
+But it would be smart if we prevent copying useless files and folders such as IDE-related files or git-related files.

-Well, yes it is !
-That is why you make use of a .dockerignore file
+That is why you make use of a .dockerignore file :

 ```docker
 .idea